 \section{Halo masses}

-We note that the method for estimating DM halo masses for protocluster environments at high redshift are notoriously inhomogeneous.
-Protoclusters are often characterised by dense cores of massive galaxies, meaning the assumption of a single central massive galaxy is inappropriate.
-We therefore utilise the TNG300 \citep{pillepich_first_2018,nelson_first_2018,naiman_first_2018,marinacci_first_2018,springel_first_2018} and TNG-Cluster \citep{nelson_introducing_2024} simulations to study the stellar mass within the virial radius as a diagnostic of halo mass.
-We calculate this by summing the stellar masses of subhaloes that fall within $R<R_{200\rm c}$ (the virial radius) of the most massive galaxy in the halo.
-In Figure~\ref{fig:Halo_stellar_mass_relation} we show the stellar mass within the virial radius as a function of the virial mass.
-We fit the haloes at $z\sim 7.6$, with stellar masses greater than $M_{\rm \star}>10^{8.2}\ {\rm M_{\odot}}$, with a linear fit (${\rm log_{10}}M_{200 \rm c} = a\times {\rm log_{10}}M_{\rm \star} +b$; $a=0.49$, $b=6.86$) and find a scatter around the best-fit of 0.13 dex.
-We see a mild discrepancy between the \cite{behroozi_universemachine_2019} stellar-to-halo mass relation, which is calculated using only the stellar mass of the central galaxy, in contrast to our relation, using the total stellar mass within the virial radius.
-This offset is also impacted by the underestimation of stellar mass driven by the lower resolution of simulations like TNG300 and TNG-Cluster \citep[e.g.][]{pillepich_first_2018, vogelsberger_high-redshift_2020}.
+Methods for estimating DM halo masses for protocluster environments at high redshift are notoriously inhomogeneous.
+Protoclusters are often characterised by dense cores of massive galaxies, so the assumption of a single central massive galaxy is inappropriate.
+We therefore used the TNG300 \citep{pillepich_first_2018,nelson_first_2018,naiman_first_2018,marinacci_first_2018,springel_first_2018} and TNG-Cluster \citep{nelson_introducing_2024} simulations to study the stellar mass within the virial radius as a diagnostic of halo mass.
+We calculated this by summing the stellar masses of subhaloes that fall within $R<R_{200\rm c}$ (the virial radius) of the most massive galaxy in the halo.
+Figure~\ref{fig:Halo_stellar_mass_relation} shows the stellar mass within the virial radius as a function of the virial mass.
+We fitted the haloes at $z\sim 7.6$ with stellar masses greater than $M_{\rm \star}>10^{8.2}\ {\rm M_{\odot}}$ with a linear fit (${\rm log_{10}}M_{200 \rm c} = a\times {\rm log_{10}}M_{\rm \star} +b$; $a=0.49$, $b=6.86$) and find a scatter of 0.13 dex around the best-fit.
+We find a mild discrepancy between the \cite{behroozi_universemachine_2019} stellar mass-halo mass (SMHM) relation, which is calculated using only the stellar mass of the central galaxy, in contrast to our relation, which uses the total stellar mass within the virial radius.
+This offset is also impacted by the underestimation of stellar mass driven by the lower resolution of simulations such as TNG300 and TNG-Cluster \citep[e.g.][]{pillepich_first_2018, vogelsberger_high-redshift_2020}.
 This can result in offsets of up to 0.3 dex at $z\sim 10$ \citep{kannan_millenniumtng_2023}.